 The wholesale medical supplies market in the US is projected to grow by 4.2% in 2020 alone.
-As individuals and society as a whole, realise the consequences of these medical innovations, the demand for medical supplies and products is increasing.
+As individuals and society as a whole, realize the consequences of these medical innovations, the demand for medical supplies and products is increasing.
 At the same time, B2B ecommerce has never been more popular and companies that are getting ahead, are, or have already understood these trends and taken action.

 Henry Schein is the world’s largest provider of healthcare products and services to office-based medical practitioners.
-The company was quick to recognise their customers’ growing preference for online buying and launched its first e-commerce site in 1996.
+The company was quick to recognize their customers’ growing preference for online buying and launched its first e-commerce site in 1996.
 It had already moved to its second ecommerce site by 2001, before the idea was even on the horizon for most businesses in the sector.

 Henry Schein has recently redesigned all five of its business to business (B2B) ecommerce sites for its wide range of customers.
 It says it has taken this major step because of growing online competition.
-The company also recognises that buyers want to improve operational efficiency and value through supply chain controls and the visibility provided by ecommerce.
+The company also recognizes that buyers want to improve operational efficiency and value through supply chain controls and the visibility provided by ecommerce.

-For major providers like Henry Schein, the future is certainly digital, but you don’t have to be a giant in the pharmaceutical or medical sectors to realise the benefits of ecommerce.
+For major providers like Henry Schein, the future is certainly digital, but you don’t have to be a giant in the pharmaceutical or medical sectors to realize the benefits of ecommerce.
 Modern Cloud-based ecommerce solutions offer fast and cost-effective opportunities for cost critical B2B sectors.